apmath/apmath.github.io/z_page1.markdown

 permalink: /courses/
 ---

 Below find a general description for each course and related resources.
-I've also taught or tutored lower level courses such as Geometry, Algebra, Precalculus, Probability, and offered independent studies in college level mathematics (Abstract Mathematics, Linear Algebra, Differential Equations, and Number Theory.)
+In addition to the subjects listed, I've taught or tutored lower level high school courses and offered independent studies in college level mathematics.

 # ap calculus (2005 - present)